EvalMeGenerate Award Content →

 For meritorious service while serving as Senior Training Noncommissioned Officer, 4th Battalion, 9th Infantry, from 1 August 2024 to 31 May 2026, culminating a career of dedicated service.
 Sergeant First Class Daniels sustained a 100 percent readiness rate and cut inprocessing time from 9 to 3 days.
 His dedicated service is in keeping with the finest traditions of military service and reflects great credit upon himself, the Battalion and the United States Army.

-For exceptionally meritorious service while assigned as First Sergeant, Alpha Company, 4th Battalion, 9th Infantry, from 1 June 2023 to 30 April 2026.
-First Sergeant Brooks led a 96-Soldier company to the highest gunnery rate in the battalion and managed 22 million dollars in equipment with zero loss.
+For exceptionally meritorious service while assigned as First Sergeant, Alpha Company, 4th Battalion, 9th Infantry, from 1 June 2023 to 30 April 2026, culminating a career of dedicated service.
+First Sergeant Brooks led a 96-Soldier company to the highest gunnery rate in the battalion.
 His dedicated service is in keeping with the finest traditions of military service and reflects great credit upon himself, the Battalion, and the United States Army.

 Generate this with AwardMe